-Writing has always been Seshat’s greatest form of communication and creative asset.
-In college she utilized written and spoken word poetry as a source of therapy, and later as a news writer and playwright, it has been the vehicle through which she shares the truth – hers and others.
-While she’s navigated many paths and discovered various skills; writing reflects Seshat’s most authentic self.
-Whether through poetry, plays, or news stories, she writes to create things, worlds, and opportunities that are engaging, inclusive, and future-forward.
-As a storyteller she looks to craft, tell and share the uncomfortable, complex and impactful stories, with each providing a unique perspective.
-Seshat has found the need to create more complex stories about and for Black women tapping into those untold and taboo narratives that exist as well, in order to share them with an even wider audience.
+Writing has always been my greatest form of communication and creative asset.
+In college I utilized written and spoken word poetry as a source of therapy, and later as a news writer and playwright, it has been the vehicle through which I shares the truth – mine and others.
+While I’ve navigated many paths and discovered various skills; writing reflects my most authentic self.
+Whether through poetry, plays, or news stories, I write to create things, worlds, and opportunities that are engaging, inclusive, and future-forward.
+As a storyteller I look to craft, tell and share the uncomfortable, complex and impactful stories, with each providing a unique perspective.
+I have found the need to create more complex stories about and for Black women tapping into those untold and taboo narratives that exist as well, in order to share them with an even wider audience.

-She aspires to write about the magic and beauty in the seemingly mundane, everyday experiences; specifically, with regard to the lives of Black women.
-Seshat is passionate about using this vehicle to influence, inspire and impact culture; to move the audience to a space of empathy and hopefully to actually care about the “other”.
-Additionally Seshat’s approach to theatre is to move beyond the stage.
-Her education in human centered design coupled with her ten plus years of experience as a cultural worker has given her a unique perspective in creating site specific dramatic experiences.
+I aspire to write about the magic and beauty in the seemingly mundane, everyday experiences; specifically, with regard to the lives of Black women.
+I’m passionate about using this vehicle to influence, inspire and impact culture; to move the audience to a space of empathy and hopefully to actually care about the “other”.

-When taking on the mantle of writer or griot, (via cultural assignment) the onus, Seshat believes, is to simplify yet push the form; to dream up an intricate cast of protagonists who compel, question, poke fun, and stir things within all of us to do better for ourselves and in turn to do better for humanity.
+When taking on the mantle of writer or griot, (via cultural assignment) the onus, I believe, is to simplify yet push the form; to dream up an intricate cast of protagonists who compel, question, poke fun, and stir things within all of us to do better for ourselves and in turn to do better for humanity.

 2024